matted-zz/census/README.md

 Census is a tool to estimate the complexity of sequencing libraries from read count samples.
-See the wiki at https://github.com/matted/census/wiki for more details, including guides to interpret the results of Census.
+See the wiki at https://github.com/matted/census/wiki for more details, including guides to interpreting the results of Census.

 Installation:
 ==